joshstseng/EatOrIt/README.md

 Steps to play:
 - Simply download the .jar file, run it, HAVE FUN!
 - Will only work with Java version 19+
+- (currently not in, needs to be updated)

 OR